 Most immigration courts are still open, but many hearings are cancelled.
-Right now, most courts have cancelled ‘non-detained’ hearings between March 16 - August 14.
+Right now, the Minnesota immigration court has cancelled ‘non-detained’ hearings between March 16 - September 25.
 If your hearing is cancelled, they will reschedule it later.

 You can check on your hearing by calling the court hotline at 1-800-898-7180 or online: https://portal.eoir.justice.gov/InfoSystem/Form?Language=EN.
 To find your hearing, you need your “A Number” which is a 9-digit number, starting with the letter A. It is on your immigration papers.
 It might look like: A208-000-000.